EGW-NewsValve reached out to the Dota 2 community

 0

 Over the past few weeks, Dota 2 developers, Valve, have received a flurry of criticism.
 Fans of the mob accuse the company of excessive passivity and inert behavior.
-On September 4, Valve released an appeal in which they told what they plan to do with the discipline in the near future.
+On September 4, Valve appeal in which they told what they plan to do with the discipline in the near future.

 Main theses of the appeal